ShaonINT/ShaonINT/README.md

   - **Other Tools**: Jupyter Notebook, PyCharm, Excel

 - 🎯 **Learning Goals**:
+  - Learning to develop **Agentic AI applications** for business and industrial use cases.
   - Currently mastering **PyCharm** for building end-to-end projects.
   - Planning to integrate **MLFLOW**, **DVC**, **DagsHub**, and **AWS** into future projects to streamline workflows and enhance scalability.